 Sowing righteousness means to first do what God calls right or just.
 In the Sermon on the Mount, Jesus describes works of righteousness as prayer, fasting, forgiveness, and serving others by offering your time, energy, and provisions to perpetuate blessing and justice for others.
 These are the things we do in secret, as much as is possible.

 Sowing in righteousness comes with the promise of reaping in mercy.
-Another way of looking at it is works of righteousness will test your commitment to God’s mercy.
-Do you do righteous deeds on behalf of those who act and believe differently than you?
-Are you willing to put your reputation on the line for it?
+Another way of looking at it is this: works of righteousness will test your commitment to God’s mercy.
+Are you going to serve those you perceive to be undeserving?
+Jesus loved us and served us by offering His own life to those who rejected His own Father.
+God desires mercy!

-On an aside note, our “works” of righteousness are designed by God to produce righteous attitude and lifestyle.
-We cannot treat the pursuit of these works as legalism, for Jesus commanded them.
-If we’re struggling with sin or bad attitudes, the way we dig out of that old mindset and into true freedom is to pursue these works.
-For instance, if we are constantly practicing forgiveness of others, will that not over time produce a spirit of mercy in our own hearts and minds?
+On an aside note, our “works” of righteousness are designed by God to produce a blessed attitude and hopeful lifestyle.
+For this reason, we cannot treat the pursuit of these works as legalism.
+Jesus commanded them and His promise of blessedness comes with them.
+His Sermon on the Mount was not merely a list of suggestions.
+If we are struggling with sin or bad attitudes, these works help us climb out of a mindset of condemnation and into right relationship with Holy Spirit, where our true freedom exists.
+For instance, if we are constantly practicing forgiveness towards others, the Holy Spirit will minister to us a spirit of mercy in our own heart and mind.

 Watchfulness is one thing, but we’re coming back to an aspect of prayer to dig into response #3.
 There is a “time” to seek the Lord in a defined, communal manner.
 Hosea 10 describes this as “breaking up the fallow ground”.